ZIYU-DEEP/Reasoning-in-Reasoning/README.md

 python run_whole.py --language Lean4 --n_samples 10 --problem_name problem_fact --greedy False
 python run_reflection.py --language Lean4 --problem_name problem_fact
 ```
+We put exploration code in the `./exploration` folder.

 ## TODO
-The current implementation is MCTS where the each step is connected to the low-level verifier.
-We are implementing an additional high-level planner above this (will use the LightZero approach).
+The current implementation uses LLM verifier, where the each and every step is verified formally (which is very inefficient).
+We are implementing an additional high-level planner above this.

-A intuitive idea is that we first ask the algorithm to do a high-level search on the proof plan.
+A rough idea is that we first ask the algorithm to do a high-level search on the proof plan.
+Each step correspond to a tactic in natural language (while there might be sequential dependency for tactics, we encourage them to be mostly independent such that this division of of maximum information).
+After this search, we choose the trajectory with the highest value.
+For each node in this trajectory, we first do formalization, that means each tactic is decomposed into formal subgoals.
+The subgoals will be recursively expanded, until we reach the termination conditions (solved with empty set of subgoals, or failures).

+This is different from [HyperTree](https://openreview.net/pdf?id=J4pX8Q8cxHH) as we handle the state abstraction and the tactic dependency in a more efficient way.